Shantanujpk/Outreach-Automation-Using-Python/README.md

 Sends the email
 Logs the job ID and company to prevent duplicate contact

-Note: There are couple of future enhancements need to be done
+Note: There are couple of future enhancements need to be done and also the task schedular is specifically for windows os